 Who Benefits Most from Anger Counseling

-You will benefit from Anger Counseling if:
+Your teen will benefit from anger counseling if:

 - Your teen is ready to learn how to better manage their emotions